 - Tie sheets to trees to make a shaded reading area.

 - Transport pine cones with toy trucks.

 - Try roller skating.

 - Use a strainer or colander in water play.

 RELATED: If you’ve run through the entire outdoor activities list, maybe you’ll need this list of indoor games to switch it up!

 I have our go-to toy list to get started for any age or stage.
-For the purposes of outdoor activities – these are the best backyard toys that we’ve used for years for outdoor activities for kids.
+For outdoor activities, these are the best backyard toys we’ve used for years for outdoor activities for kids.
 Here are some of my favorites:

 - Balance bike